5. Hidden Markov Models#

 Evidently the marginal distribution of \(Z_{t+1}\) conditional on \((\overline X_t, \Sigma_t)\) is

 1. Joint normality implies that the distribution for \(X_{t+1}\) conditional on \(Z_{t+1} \) and \((\overline X_t, \Sigma_t)\) is also normal and fully characterized by a conditional mean vector and a conditional covariance matrix.
-We can compute the conditional mean by running a population regression of \(X_{t+1} -A \overline X_t \) on the surprise in \(Z_{t+1} \) defined as \(Z_{t+1} - {\mathbb H} - {\mathbb D} \overline X_t\).[3]
+We can compute the conditional mean by running a population regression of \(X_{t+1} - {\mathbb A} \overline X_t \) on the surprise in \(Z_{t+1} \) defined as \(Z_{t+1} - {\mathbb N} - {\mathbb D} \overline X_t\).[3]
 Having thus transformed random vectors on both sides of our regression to be independent of past observable information, as ingredients of the pertinent population regression, we have to compute the covariance matrices

 These provide what we need to compute the conditional expectation